Photos and videos show long waits, traffic jams at border crossings as thousands try to leave Ukraine

 Sources: Ukrainian government, border police authorities.

 Traffic data from Google showed severe backups at nearly every border crossing Sunday at 10:25 pm local time, particularly at crossings into Poland, where thousands of people are still waiting to leave.
+Google has since temporarily disabled live traffic data in Ukraine, amid fears for the safety of local communities.
 Ukrainians trying to leave by train and bus also struggled with crowds and service halts.

 Officials warn that the flow of refugees is likely to escalate into a full-blown humanitarian crisis.